The Frogs (band): Early years: 1980–1989

-Grunge and success: 1990-2000
+Grunge and success: 1990–2000

 In 1991, the Frogs produced a new album titled Racially Yours, which included songs sung from the point of view of both blacks and whites who find themselves in various race-related situations and predicaments.
-The lyrics are equally serious and satirical.
-The Frogs' label Homestead was unwilling to release Racially Yours (although the album was distributed freely by fans).
+The lyrics were equally serious and satirical.
+The Frogs' label Homestead was unwilling to release the album (although the album was distributed freely by fans through bootlegs).
 It was eventually released in 2000 by the Four Alarm label.
 The Frogs' further plans for a live album went unfulfilled, as labels they pursued all seemed to be suffering through bankruptcy and management problems.
-Jay Tiller left the band in 1992, to be replaced by Damian Strigens, although there were several substitutes in the meantime, including such notables as Eddie Roeser from Urge Overkill and Kelley Deal from The Breeders.
+Jay Tiller left the band in 1992, to be replaced by Damian Strigens, although there were several substitutes in the meantime, including such notables as Eddie Roeser from Urge Overkill and Kelley Deal from the Breeders.

+In 1994, the Frogs followed Gerard Cosloy to a new label, Matador Records, releasing two singles.
+They also recorded the EP Starjob, produced by Billy Corgan (who used the pseudonym Johnny Goat); however, the EP wouldn't be released until 1997.

+In 1996, Matador released an album of old home-recorded and improvised Frogs material called My Daughter the Broad.
+It became a fan favorite of the band's material.